 |About Economics/ Micro Economics||Basics of Accounting|

 |Theory of Demand and Supply||Nature and Scope of Financial Accounting|

 |Role of Information Technology in Governance||Generally Accepted Accounting Principles|

 Tier 3 is a descriptive examination conducted offline and involves:

 Tier 3 is a 100 marks paper of 60 minutes duration.
 Candidates are allotted time of 60 minutes to complete the descriptive written test.
 For visually handicapped candidates and candidates suffering from cerebral palsy the time of examination is 80 minutes.
 Introduced in the year 2016, Tier 3 examination focuses on the writing capability of the candidate.
 A candidate has a choice of selecting the language he/she wishes to write.
 Only Hindi and English languages are allowed.
-Candidate may not choose any other regional language.
-It should be noted that minimum qualifying marks for this Tier 3 paper is 33%.
+The candidate may not choose any other regional language.
+It should be noted that the minimum qualifying marks for this Tier 3 paper are 33%.

-Merit list is prepared based on Tier 1, Tier 2 and Tier 3 exam and the shortlisted candidates are then asked to appear for Tier 4 of SSC CGL.
+Merit list is prepared based on Tier 1, Tier 2, and Tier 3 exam, and the shortlisted candidates are then asked to appear for Tier 4 of SSC CGL.
 Tier 4 is basically Skill Test comprising of two tests.

 DEST is conducted for candidates who have applied for Tax Assistant Posts in Central Excise & Income Tax.
 Data entry speed skills will be tested at 8000 depressions per hour.
 CPT is conducted for candidates who have applied for Assistant Section Officer Post in CSS only.
 Candidates will have to appear for the Computer Proficiency Test to validate the selection and showcase their comfort and ease of computer usage.